Please be fair to the author. Pay your Shareware Fee HERE and receive a copy of CPH by download.

 The shale in the zone may not have the same properties as nearby shales seen on the log.
 Therefore, some adjustments to shale properties might be necessary.

 Shale can be structural, dispersed, or laminated.
 Shale volume calculations give averages over several feet.
 Different distributions will affect resistivity, porosity, and permeability differently, so these calculations will be affected by assumptions about distribution.
-Special rules for laminated shaly sands are required and are covered in Chapter Seventeen.
+Special rules for laminated shaly sands are required and are covered elsewhere.

 The Wyllie equation is used to find total porosity: